Sports Premium Grant- July ’21 Update

 - Fund membership of ‘School Sports Partnership’ to provide for interschool sport and staff professional development opportunities

-- Employ specialist coaches in non-traditional sports (eg volleyball, korfball or handball) to run an after school club or provide the sports in curriculum time with school staff to observe and pass on expertise in staff meetings to rest of staff
+- Employ specialist coaches in non-traditional sports (eg volleyball, korfball handball, TAG rugby) to run an after school club or provide the sports in curriculum time with school staff to observe and pass on expertise in staff meetings to rest of staff

 - Extend non-contact time for PE subject leader to ‘team teach’ with other staff and provide for their ongoing professional development; and also maintain the requirements of the High Quality PE award including organising, promoting and attending extra-curricular sport

 - Fund professional development opportunities in PE for specialist teachers to maintain their levels of expertise-including release time to attend cluster network meetings

 - Review the curriculum as part of ‘Relationships & Health Education’ to further increase the focus and profile of promoting healthy lifestyles

 - Fund a limited range of new equipment- eg sunken netball posts, changes to school playground, posters & resources promoting healthy lifestyles